Testing parametric models in linear-directional regression: Abstract

 \section{Abstract}

-This paper presents a goodness-of-fit test for parametric regression models with scalar response and directional predictor, that is, vectors in a sphere of arbitrary dimension.
+This paper presents a goodness-of-fit test for parametric regression models with scalar response and directional predictor, that is, a vector on a sphere of arbitrary dimension.
 The testing procedure is based on the weighted squared distance between a smooth and a parametric regression estimator, where the smooth regression estimator is obtained by a projected local approach.
 Asymptotic behavior of the test statistic under the null hypothesis and local alternatives is provided, jointly with a consistent bootstrap algorithm for application in practice.
 A simulation study illustrates the performance of the test in finite samples.
-The procedure is also applied to a real data example from text mining.
+The procedure is applied to test a linear model in text mining.

 \begin{flushleft}